Solving congruence equations using Bernstein forms: Expected complexity

-Since the existence of a box implies one matrix multiplication, the complexity of the algorithm can be computed in terms of boxes.
+Given that the number of matrix multiplications can be computed as the number of times the function \SolveIPP is called (minus one), the complexity of the algorithm can be computed in terms of boxes.
 The worst case scenario is when every box is subdivided (exponential case).
 The best case occurs when almost every box is unnecessary (linear case).
-Thus, the complexity of the algorithm is related to the number of unnecessary boxes.
-We plan to give a probabilistic description and the next proposition gives us a geometric representation of the set of unnecessary boxes.
+Thus, the complexity of the algorithm is related to the number of unnecessary boxes, and it can be described in probabilistic terms.
+The following proposition gives a geometric representation of the set of unnecessary boxes.